New for 2017

 - At the end of the show, Group photo at the back of the auditorium

-- Meet and greet with audience members as dance party begins.
+- Meet and greet with audience members.

 AFTER PAINTING CONCLUDES for artists